 - The termites will learn to avoid the sprayed area if it has any impact on the health of the colony.

-Professional Termite Control
+Professional Termite Control In San Diego County

 You discover mud tubes on your foundation wall and reach out to a licensed pest control professional.
 Within a few days, a technician shows up at your home and performs a detailed inspection to locate termite activity, warning signs, and conducive conditions.